 - The Existence of God

 - Philosophical frameworks or outlooks engaged in popular culture

 - Issues of race, ethnicity, class, gender, sexuality and popular culture

-Organizers seek submissions to the RELIGION area.
-Proposals are invited on any of a broad range of topics and perspectives on RELIGION, including (but not limited to) the following:
+Proposals are invited on any of a broad range of topics and perspectives on religion, including (but not limited to) the following:

 Art, Literature, Media, Visual Culture, Consumerism, Politics, Religion & Sports, Science & Religion

 All forms of religion are open for discussion.

 Aaron Adair, PhD, MIT, firstname.lastname@example.org

 The Area Chair seeks submissions to the Science, Technology, and Culture area.
 Proposals are invited on any of a broad range of topics and perspectives on science and technology, including (but not limited to) the following:

 Politics, Education, Media, Literature, Marketing, Art, Visual Culture, Consumerism